merkatorgis/docker4gis/README.md

 Migrate each environment to the next release by issuing the same 1-word command, adding the version number.

---- NOTE: the current version has a t of breaking cahnges.                      ---
+--- NOTE: the current version has a lot of breaking changes. ---

 --- The good news is that the main new feature is: preventing breaking changes. ---